Have you ever completely blown your budget because of a splurge you really wanted—and then felt horribly guilty about it?

 I’ve been using and loving KOHO for over 6 months now, so I’m thrilled to have partnered with them on an awesome deal for you guys.
-Sign up to start using KOHO, enter the code HALFBANKED when it asks who referred you, and you’ll get $20 added to your account as soon as you make your first purchase on your KOHO card.
+Sign up to start using KOHO, enter the code HALFBANKED when it asks who referred you, and you’ll earn an extra 1% cashback for your first 90 days.

 Option 3: Save for your spending

 If you know you’ve got a spendier season coming up, like uh, patio season, you can adjust your spending and savings plan to account for it.

 For me, I know this summer has a few big splurges coming up, all related in some way to our wedding.
 There are just things I want to be able to do and afford without worrying about it, so I tweaked some parts of my budget to find an extra $200 a month to put into an account I called, at the true peak of my creative abilities, “Summer – Other.”

 I could pretend I came up with something better, but it would be a total lie.

 And while this seems like it’s pretty dang close to being a savings goal in and of itself, I see this as extra spending money I happen to be setting aside for a really short period of time.
 Once the wedding is over, I’m closing this account, or naming it something hopefully more original to align it to a new goal.

 But in the meantime, I’m going to rest easy knowing that the spendy wedding season this summer is going to be totally covered, and I can indulge in a few bigger purchases without stressing about it or taking on debt to fund it.